Gheo-Tech/blog/_posts/2022-12-25-rust-docker-images.md

   .tmp/
 ```

-## compiling in docker
+## Compiling in Docker

-Building in docker will have some delays, since you must choose one of these two poisons:
+Compiling in docker will have some delays, since you must choose one of these two poisons:
-1. add `~/.cargo` and `./target` to the build image OR
+1. add `~/.cargo` and `./target` to the build image
 2. just download and compile all of the crates on every build

-Neither will be very fun, but leave usualy love their [multi-stage builds](https://docs.docker.com/build/building/multi-stage/) so here is an example:
+Neither will be very fun, but people usually love their [multi-stage builds](https://docs.docker.com/build/building/multi-stage/) so here is an example:
 ```Dockerfile
 FROM rust:latest AS builder
 WORKDIR /code